wuzhengy/TAU/TAU_DHT.md

-# TAU DHT extention to libtorrent/bitorrent mainline dht (hash link/repub)
+# TAU DHT extention to libtorrent/bittorrent mainline dht (bep 44)
 ## draft 0.01
-For blockchain operation, we modify dht "put" item method on top of mainline dht, which is an form of kademilia dht.
-The purpose of the extention is that mainline dht does not implement the republish and RSS hash chain.
-We are using blockchain to replace the RSS hash chain.
+The purpose of the extention is that mainline dht does not specify the strategy for republish and hash-chain.
+In order to run a blockchain, TAU DHT will set up such strategy.
-The global TAU DHT network is viewed as "memory" of the ultimate global computer, each personal devices storage will exchange data between "memory" and local disk.
-The simple search for a key will incur a O(N) level complexity, which is not acceptable for computer.
-Hash-link technology aims to reduce to O(logN).
+The global TAU DHT network is viewed as **"memory"** of the ultimate global computer, storage of each personal devices will exchange data between "memory" and local disk.
+However, a simple search for a value will incur O(N) level complexity, which is not acceptable for decentralized app.
+Block hash chain technology and referral public key aims to reduce to O(logN) for searching.
 The hash is a local peer knowledge of blockchain and timely state of messaging.
-This idea inherits from Dynamic Programming course of MIT 6.006, Prof. Erik Demaine.
+This idea inherits from Dynamic Programming course of MIT 6.006, Prof. Erik Demaine. <br>
+Innovation:
+* in Mutable item: include another public key in the value for traverse the dht under same salt.
+* in Immutable item: implement repub of a history block

 ## Mutable item put
-Each mutalble item A put/value will include a pointer to another public key, B, under the same salt.
-The B is the lastest change public key in A's knowledge. this helps the latest knowledge to distribute in DHT.
+Each mutalble item, such as A, value will refer another public key, B. The B is the lastest changed public key in A's knowledge under the same salt. this helps use the latest knowledge of each peer to search in DHT.
-This action will republish B under the same salt.
+No republish scheme in mutable item.
 ## Immutable item put
-Implement republish/reannouce of a random history blocks on the same chain(salt). any blocks on a china include a hash link to parent.
+Implement republish/reannouce of a random history blocks on the same chain(salt). any block include a hash link to parent block.

 # p2p messaging extention
 p2p messaging via logN strategy. each p2p message to A, its content includes a hash which is another public key recently messaging to A.

 in each TAU message either immtuable or mutable, there are hash point in content to make search N complexity to log(N). this is a type of DQ algorithm.
+contact: public key + salt1..saltN
+# dht global memory
+key: public key + salt
+value: blockHash/chat/pk_encrypted message + hashlink/affiliated public key

+invite link schema:  salt + sender PK + receiver PK salt schema: chainID#channel; chatgroupID#channel;